 The 2019 WIGF program offers a novel interdisciplinary graduate training environment, focused on water through the lens of the Arctic.
 We aim to foster interdisciplinary research and outreach among researchers, practitioners, and students in geology, hydrology, microbiology, botany, ecosystem science, coastal hydrodynamics, and communications.

-Students in the cohort will train in environmental civics, defined as the principles and practice of public engagement, including general audience communication skills, policy discourse, and civic leadership.
+Students in the cohort are training in environmental civics, defined as the principles and practice of public engagement, including general audience communication skills, policy discourse, and civic leadership.

 Students in the biophysical sciences will study high latitude processes linked to water science using Greenland as a focal point.
 This focus will provide a venue to further interdisciplinary research and allow students to address system-level questions within a single region.
 Examples of potential research topics (and their faculty leaders) include: